FilOzone/filecoin-services-payments/README.md

 **Lifecycle:**

 1. **Rail Active:** While the rail is active, the operator can make one-time payments at any time, provided there is sufficient fixed lockup remaining.
-2. **Rail Termination:** When a rail is terminated (either by the client or operator), the payment stream stops flowing out of the payer's account.
+2. **Rail Termination:** When a rail is terminated (either by the payer or operator), the payment stream stops flowing out of the payer's account.
 However the payment stream does not stop flowing to the payee.
 Instead, the lockup period acts as a grace period with funds flowing to the payee out of the payee's rate based lockup.
 Additionally the fixed lockup is not released until the end of the lockup period allowing the operator to continue making one-time payments for a limited time after termination.
    * **The end of this window is calculated as the last epoch up to which the payer's account lockup was settled (`lockupLastSettledAt`) plus the rail's lockup period.** If the account was only settled up to an earlier epoch, the window will close sooner than if it was fully up to date at the time of termination.
 1. **End of Window:** Once the current epoch surpasses `(rail termination epoch + rail lockup period)`, the one-time payment window closes.
-At this point, any unused fixed lockup is automatically refunded to the client, and no further one-time payments can be made.
+At this point, any unused fixed lockup is automatically refunded to the payer, and no further one-time payments can be made.

 **Example Timeline:**
   - Rail is created at epoch 100, with a lockup period of 20 epochs.
   - At epoch 150, the operator calls `terminateRail`, but the payer's lockup is only settled up to epoch 120.
   - The rail's termination epoch is set to 120 (the last settled lockup epoch).
   - The operator can make one-time payments from the fixed lockup until epoch 140 (`120 + 20`).
-  - After epoch 140, any remaining fixed lockup is refunded to the client.
+  - After epoch 140, any remaining fixed lockup is refunded to the payer.

 **Note:** The one-time payment window after termination is **not** always the epoch at which `terminateRail` is called plus the lockup period.
 It depends on how far the payer's account lockup has been settled at the time of termination.
 If the account is not fully settled, the window will be shorter.

 ### Handling Reductions to maxLockupPeriod

-A client can reduce the operator's `maxLockupPeriod` or `lockupAllowance` after a deal proposal, which may prevent the operator from setting a meaningful lockup period and thus block one-time payments.
+A payer can reduce the operator's `maxLockupPeriod` or `lockupAllowance` after a deal proposal, which may prevent the operator from setting a meaningful lockup period and thus block one-time payments.

 **Edge Case Explanation:**
-  - If the client reduces the operator's `maxLockupPeriod` or `lockupAllowance` after a deal is proposed but before the operator has set the lockup, the operator may be unable to allocate enough fixed lockup for one-time payments.
+  - If the payer reduces the operator's `maxLockupPeriod` or `lockupAllowance` after a deal is proposed but before the operator has set the lockup, the operator may be unable to allocate enough fixed lockup for one-time payments.
 This can hamper the operator's ability to secure payment for work performed, especially if the lockup period is set to a very low value or zero.
-  - This risk exists because the operator's ability to set or increase the lockup is always subject to the current allowances set by the client.
-If the client reduces these allowances before the operator calls `modifyRailLockup`, the transaction will fail, and the operator cannot secure the funds.
+  - This risk exists because the operator's ability to set or increase the lockup is always subject to the current allowances set by the payer.
+If the payer reduces these allowances before the operator calls `modifyRailLockup`, the transaction will fail, and the operator cannot secure the funds.

 **Best Practice:**
   - Before performing any work or incurring costs, the operator should always call `modifyRailLockup` to allocate the required fixed lockup.
 Only if this call is successful should the operator proceed with the work.
-This guarantees that the fixed lockup amount is secured for one-time payments, regardless of any future reductions to operator allowances by the client.
+This guarantees that the fixed lockup amount is secured for one-time payments, regardless of any future reductions to operator allowances by the payer.

 **Practical Scenario:**
-  1. Operator and client agree on a deal, and the operator intends to lock 10 tokens for one-time payments.
+  1. Operator and payer agree on a deal, and the operator intends to lock 10 tokens for one-time payments.
-  2. Before the operator calls `modifyRailLockup`, the client reduces the operator's `maxLockupPeriod` to 0 or lowers the `lockupAllowance` below 10 tokens.
+  2. Before the operator calls `modifyRailLockup`, the payer reduces the operator's `maxLockupPeriod` to 0 or lowers the `lockupAllowance` below 10 tokens.
   3. The operator's attempt to set the lockup fails, and they cannot secure the funds for one-time payments.
-  4. If the operator had called `modifyRailLockup` and succeeded before the client reduced the allowance, the lockup would be secured, and the operator could draw one-time payments as needed, even if the client later reduces the allowance.
+  4. If the operator had called `modifyRailLockup` and succeeded before the payer reduced the allowance, the lockup would be secured, and the operator could draw one-time payments as needed, even if the payer later reduces the allowance.

 **Summary:**
   - Always secure the fixed lockup before starting work.
-This is the only way to guarantee access to one-time payments, regardless of changes to operator allowances by the client.
+This is the only way to guarantee access to one-time payments, regardless of changes to operator allowances by the payer.

 ### Settlement

-Functions for processing payments by moving funds from the client to the payee based on the rail's terms.
+Functions for processing payments by moving funds from the payer to the payee based on the rail's terms.

 #### `settleRail(uint256 railId, uint256 untilEpoch)`

 This is the primary function for processing payments.
-It can be called by any rail participant (client, payee, or operator) to settle due payments up to a specified epoch.
+It can be called by any rail participant (payer, payee, or operator) to settle due payments up to a specified epoch.
 A network fee in the native token may be required for this transaction.

 The behavior of `settleRail` critically depends on whether the rail is active or terminated:

--   **For Active Rails:** Settlement can only proceed up to the epoch the client's account was last known to be fully funded (`lockupLastSettledAt`).
-This is a key safety feature: if a client becomes insolvent, settlement of an active rail halts, preventing it from running a deficit.
+-   **For Active Rails:** Settlement can only proceed up to the epoch the payer's account was last known to be fully funded (`lockupLastSettledAt`).
+This is a key safety feature: if a payer becomes insolvent, settlement of an active rail halts, preventing it from running a deficit.
 -   **For Terminated Rails:** Settlement can proceed up to the rail's final `endEpoch`, drawing directly from the locked funds that act as a safety guarantee.

 **The Role of the Validator in Settlement**